 This standard corresponds to the standard set to which is added a significant quantity of signs decided by the designer as a function of the typeface itself: small capitals, series of complete inferior and superior letters and numbers, titling capitals, etc. The detail of the characters available for each typeface is presented in the typeface specimen that you can download from our website.

-Minérale is a typeface that has been designed around unusual stems, whose sides intersect.
-This design was originally imagined as a geometrical exaggeration of the structure on the serifs, where the central part of the vertical stems are thinned.
-Here this phenomenon is pushed to the extreme: rather than a flared rectangle, the stem becomes two triangles joined at the tips, creating a clear, almost luminous zone at the centre of the typeface.
+Minérale is a typeface designed with unusual stems, whose sides intersect.
+It was originally conceived as a geometrical exaggeration of the structure of traditional serif faces, where the central part of the vertical stems are thinned.
+Here this phenomenon is pushed to its limits: rather than a flared rectangle, the stem becomes two triangles connected at their tips, creating a clear, almost luminous zone around the central line of the letterforms.

-Quite sober in its thinnest versions, the typeface becomes more exuberant in its thicker versions: The axis of the thicker and thinner strokes is tilted, resulting in a silhouette close to the “italians”, with their reversed contrast.
-All of the weights are duplexed: with the lighter and heavier versions occupying exactly the same space, all of the permutations are possible.
+Fairly sober in its thinnest versions, the typeface becomes more exuberant in its heavier weights: the contrast is tilted, resulting in a silhouette close to the old “Italian” typefaces, with horizontal stress.

 This standard corresponds to a set of characters that respond to the Extended Latin standard.
 It allows for the composition of a large majority of Western European languages.
 To do this, signs have been added to the standard latin alphabet, either through use of diacritic signs, or through construction of specific signs.
 The Extended Latin standard does not contain specific Cyrillic or Greek characters.
 The detail of the characters available for each typeface is presented in the typeface specimen that you can download from our website.